slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Everyone you will ever meet knows something you don’t."
 -- Bill Nye*

-Don’t forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.
+Don't forget that a group of people blazed the trail we're enjoying, and another group continues to maintain it.

 Ego is the unhealthy belief in our own importance.
-You are not perfect neither you’ll ever be.
-Success means nothing in life.
-It’s forgotten in one generation, two at best.
-Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.
+You are not perfect, and you'll never be.
+Success means nothing in life; it's forgotten in one generation, two at best.
+On the other hand, your emotional health lives on for hundreds of generations in the lives of everyone you touch and their descendants.

 > *"Promptness is a sign of respect."
 -- Kevin Kelly*